TimMangan/MSIX-PackageSupportFramework/fixups/FileRedirectionFixup/readme.md

 In the example above, the configuration is directing the File Redirection Fixup to redirect accesses to files with the `.log` extension under the `logs` folder that is relative to the package installation root.
 E.g. this would redirect an attempt to create the file `%ProgramFiles%\WindowsApps\Contoso.App_1.0.0.0_x64__wgeqdkkx372wm\logs\startup.log`.
 Similarly, the second configuration specifies that attempts to access _any_ file under the directory `temp` relative to the package root drive (e.g. `C:\temp\`) would get redirected.
 Moving on, the next configuration directs the fixup to redirect access to any file under the path created by combining the expansion of `FOLDERID_ProgramFilesX64` with `Contoso\config`.
 E.g. this would redirect an attempt to create the file `%ProgramFiles%\Contoso\config\foo.txt`.
 Finally, the last configuration is identical to the above, only it specifies the GUID of `FOLDERID_Documents`.
 E.g. this would redirect an attempt to create the file `%USERPROFILE%\Documents\MyApplication\settings.json`.
+For a list of other well known FolderID GUIDs that you might use when this fixup doesn't support one by name, see https://docs.microsoft.com/en-us/dotnet/desktop/winforms/controls/known-folder-guids-for-file-dialog-custom-places?view=netframeworkdesktop-4.8 .

 In reality, most applications will only require redirecting access from either (1) the relative package path, or (2) a named known folder.